 - Increase in sex hormone production in both men and women.

-- Increase in serum FSH and estridiol in women.
+- Increase in serum follicle stimulating hormone (FSH) and estradiol in women.

-- Increase in LH and testosterone in men.
+- Increase in luteinizing hormone (LH) and testosterone in men.

 - Improvement in sexual desire in both men and women.

-- May normalize ovulation in infertile women when used prior to ovulation.
+- May help to normalize ovulation in women with anovulatory infertility when used prior to ovulation.

 - Increase in sperm count, motility, and health.